antonsolomko/snooker-andy/README.md

 Even though **A.S.** has won the match, the system thinks that the result 3-2 was closer then 1858 vs 1684, thus adds +17 points to **P.DM.** and subtracts 28 points from **A.S.** (notice that the less reliable rating changes more).
 If it was a *minor* ranking game instead, the players would get twice less, +9 and -14 points, respectively.
 ![drawing](http://snooker.andyscorer.org/snooker/tuscany/__cfg/output/generic_table/snk_rating_1549549928.jpg?3261)

-## Probabilistic interpretation

-The model under consideration is probabilistic by its nature.
-Knowing the ratings of two players it allows to estimate the probability for each of them to win a single frame and a match.
-For example, in a match (best of 5) between players whose ratings are 1700 and 1650 (provided they are equally reliable) the stronger player would win with probability 62% and the distribution of possible match outcomes would be: 3-0 18%, 3-1 24%, 3-2 20%, 2-3 16%, 1-3 14%, 0-3 8%.

 ## Web interface